stashapp/CommunityScripts/plugins/hotCards/README.md

 **Note**: _It is recommended to refresh the page once you are done configuring for the changes to take effect and the previous style to be overwritten._

-#### Regarding multiple values
+### Regarding multiple values

-The first matching condition found is applied, and subsequent matches are ignored.
-This ensures the highest priority condition takes precedence based on the left-to-right order of your declarations.
+In scenarios where multiple values are specified, the rules for how these values are processed can get complex.
+Below is a detailed explanation of how to handle multiple values.

-1. **Tag IDs**
+#### 1. **Tag IDs**

 Corresponding styles _(style, gradient_opts, hover_opts, card_opts)_ are applied only if **ALL** tags in a set match.